rythmengine/rythm-doc/en/tutorial.md

 ### [hello] Hello world!

-Before we heading to our journey, let's first get our feet wet and say "Hello world!" using Rythm.
+As our first step in the journey, let's first get our feet wet and say "Hello world!" using Rythm.

 1. Create a project folder named "HelloWorld", and create a `src` folder under it: